ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

 ## Purpose

 The GUI serves as a measurement tool that allows users to obtain data on four key metrics: latency, throughput, packet loss, and inter-arrival time.
-This provides valuable insights into the performance of a 5G network.
+This provides valuable insights into the performance of a 5G network.The way it works is the following: traffic is generated in both uplink and downlink directions from User Equipment to Core Network and viceversa, and then it is captured to be examined.
+After some calculations the user can obtain plotted results of the key metrics for his/her private 5G network.

 <div style="display: flex; justify-content: space-around; align-items: center;">
   <img src="GUI_figure.jpg" alt="GUI Screenshot" height="300"/>